felicite001/Data-Analytics/README.md

 # Tasks-MIIDA
-"Mega Internship Program in Data Analytics"
+"Mega Internship Program in Data Analytics" create an EXCEL SHEET for a below Questions and provide solutions and upload in Task file.

 What is a ETL ?
 What is a ELT?
 List out the various tools used in ETL